The question everyone asks is “Am I overreacting? Do I really need help?

 - Relationships

-You may think that you “should be over it by now.”
-You shouldn’t.
+You may feel that you “should be over it by now,” but healing timelines vary from person to person.

 Healing takes time.
 But it’s helpful to have someone to help you work through it.